Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Rigidity and flexibility of RAAG of weak type I

 \subsection{An atlas for RAAG}

-Let $G(\Gamma)$ be a RAAG of weak type I with trivial centre and suppose $G(\Ga)\neq\Z$.
+Let $G(\Gamma)$ be a RAAG of weak type I with trivial center.
 We identify $G(\Ga)$ with the 1-skeleton of $X(\Ga)$ and define a \textit{standard flat} in $G(\Ga)$ to be the vertex set of some standard flat in $X(\Ga)$.

 Theorem \ref{weak type I visible} implies there is a homomorphism $s:Aut(P(\Gamma))\to Perm(G(\Gamma))$, where $Perm(G(\Gamma))$ is the permutation group of elements in $G(\Ga)$.
 Note that images of $s$ preserve maximal standard flats.
 However, this may not be true for all standard flats, since adjacent transvections are allowed in $\out(G(\Ga))$.